streblow/MateSolver/README.md

 to clipboard to document chess matches or chess problems with other apps of your device.<br>
 The app also offers a mode to analyse positions where only legal moves are accepted.
 You can use this mode for playing out a given position.<br>
-In this mode you now can let a buildin engine (Kasparov) evaluate a score for the current position.<br>
+In this mode you now can let a built-in engine (Kasparov) evaluate a score for the current position.<br>
 You can build it with AndroidStudio or find the APK in the app folder.<br>
 <br>
 <br>